-At Barfad Willow I currently have eighteen varieties.
+At Barfad Willow I currently grow thirteen different varieties.

 Continental Purple (Salix daphnoides): A stunning deep purple willow which develops a white bloom when dry.
 It's quite stout and therefore not so popular for basket making - but I can't resist growing it because it is such an incredible colour.
 Some people like to use it for living willow structures.

 Flanders Red (Salix alba vitellina x fragilis): The waxy rods of Flanders Red are green with a red tinge that dry to a rich orange brown.
 It is quite stout so although suitable for basket making it is mainly used for larger baskets.

 Scarlet Willow (Salix alba chermisina): Chermesina produce remarkably rich orange-red rods which are very popular for their colour.
 It's hard to grow, produces many small side shoots and unfortunately the deer love to gobble it all up.
 If I ever manage to produce any for sale it is therefore sold at a premium price!

 Chinese (Salix miyabeana): A waxy green stemmed willow which turns orangey-red towards the tips.
 It can be wavy rather than dead straight.
 It is fast growing and vigorous.
 Very popular for living willow structures, soil stabilization and waste filtration.